Could your DNA reveal your Vengefulness? Upload raw DNA data to learn more about yourself and genomics science.

 How do you usually react to others' offensive behavior?
 You may sometimes be vengeful, and other times try to avoid a transgressor.
 People react to a transgression differently.
 Even more, certain groups of people feel better and satisfied after a vengeful act.

 In addition, several studies have investigated the neurobiological and genetic basis of taking revenge in laboratory settings.
 In these studies, the dopaminergic reward system appears to be particularly important since punishing others for unfair behavior (which can be seen as a kind of revenge taking) was associated with activation in some brain areas known to be associated with reward processing.
-It is widely known that the brain reward system is modulated by dopaminergic pathways.
+It is widely known that dopaminergic pathways modulate the brain reward system.

-Results showed that participants, especially males, with at least one copy of the Met (A) allele were associated with higher vengefulness in the Chinese sample, though this association was not seen in the German sample.
-The Met allele was also related to the tendency to avoid a transgressor in the Chinese male and female (n = 196) samples, with an especially pronounced effect in the female subgroup.
-This same effect was found in the German sample, again especially in females (n = 399).
+Results showed that participants, especially males, with at least one copy of the Met (A) allele were associated with higher vengefulness in the Chinese sample.
+However, this association was not seen in the German sample.
+The Met allele was also related to the tendency to avoid a transgressor in the Chinese male and female (n = 196), with an especially pronounced effect in the female subgroup.
+Again, this same effect was found in the German sample, especially in females (n = 399).

 The theory might explain that the tendency to avoid a transgressor could reflect the tendency toward seeking to punish transgressors by ending a relationship (e.gfriendship) and thus incorporates a component of vengefulness (e.g., a typical item of Avoidance Motivation is “I cut off the relationship with him/her”).

 In terms of the relationship between the Met allele of the COMT Val158Met polymorphism and vengefulness, which could only be observed in the Chinese (male) sample, it would be of great interest to investigate possible confounding variables contributing to this apparent cultural (and gender) specificity.
-Read more about the study here: https://www.ncbi.nlm.nih.gov/pubmed/30127727